Come and meet the staff at our school!

-I am lucky enough to be the new year 4/5 teacher at St Uny C of E Academy.
-This is my first year as a qualified teacher, as I have recently graduated from Exeter University with a Primary PGCE with English specialism.
+I am lucky enough to be the year 5/6 teacher at St Uny C of E Academy.
+I graduated from Exeter University with a Primary PGCE with English specialism.
 Before beginning my training, I was employed as a lower Key Stage 2 teaching assistant in a local school, which I absolutely loved.
 Outside of school I enjoy keeping active, whether this is going for a run, a swim, or just taking the dogs for a walk along the cliff paths.
-I am very much looking forward to being part of the St Uny family and upholding the values of the school and cannot wait to meet many of you along the way.
+I am enjoy being part of the St Uny family and upholding the values of the school.

 Miss L Quirk

-I am delighted to be beginning my teaching career as the year 5 teacher at St Uny.
-Having trained recently across three excellent schools, I have worked in mixed reception/year 1, year 3 and year 5.
+I am the year 5 teacher at St Uny.
+I have worked in mixed reception/year 1, year 3 and year 5.
 Originally from Cheshire, I studied for my degree in Fine Art at Falmouth University and never left Cornwall.
 During my degree, I volunteered as a Unit Leader for Girl guiding and discovered a love of working with children.
 It is crucial that children should have a first class education in taking care of their bodies, so sport and fitness in school is important to me.
 I also love the arts.
 Outside of school, I love to cook and am partial to the occasional sea swim.

 I am a KS1 TA at St Uny Academy, currently working in Yr1/2.
 I have lots of experience in all aspects of KS1 as well as foundation stage.
 I am also a First Aider around the school and help to run breakfast club two mornings a week.

 Outside of the working day I am an active member of Girlguiding and co-run a local Brownies group.
 When at home I enjoy spending time with my family, reading and taking walks along the local beaches with our family Labrador, Dodger.